csharpd/csharpd.github.io/_posts/2015-01-07-How-i-learnt-to-code.markdown

 categories: education
 image: /assets/article_images/2015-01-07-How-i-learnt-to-code/rubies.jpg
 ---
-Six months ago I decided to teach myself Ruby.

-Now I work as a developer :)

-I often get asked about which resources I found helpful when I was starting out so here is a post on that.
+I often get asked about which resources I found helpful when I was first learning to code so here is a post on that.

 If your aim is to quickly find out what 'coding' is, spend an hour with [Dash](https://dash.generalassemb.ly/).
 This is a super easy (& fun) way to test the waters.
 Then try and make your own site.
 This was my [first attempt](http://www.geekchic.me/).